Virtual Autism in Kids: Signs, Causes and How to Help

 Virtual vs. Classic Autism – Knowing the Difference

 While both virtual and classic autism share similar symptoms, distinguishing between them is crucial for understanding and intervention.
-Classic autism, or Autism Spectrum Disorder (ASD), is a developmental disability with symptoms typically appearing in early childhood.
+Autism Spectrum Disorder (ASD), is a developmental disability with symptoms typically appearing in early childhood.
 It affects communication, behavior, and social interaction in a spectrum of severity.

 Comparative Analysis: Virtual vs. Classic Autism (ASD)